devops-den/emqx-kafka-mongo-messaging-app/README.md

     ```

 - #### Step 2 - Start Kafka and Zookeeper Service
-    First, you need to start the ZooKeeper service and then start Kafka.
-Use the systemctl command to start a single-node ZooKeeper instance.
+    To start Kafka, you must first start the ZooKeeper service.
+To start a single-node ZooKeeper instance, use the systemctl command.

     ```
     sudo systemctl start zookeeper
     ```

-    Now start the Kafka server and view the running status:
+    Launch the Kafka server now to see the current status:

     ```
     sudo systemctl start kafka